Troubleshooting & FAQ

 Energiser

+2. Use a fence tester across these terminals to get the voltage reading.
+A standard reading should be well over 5,000 volts (although this can vary so you should consult the instruction booklet for your energiser).
 If the reading is under 5,000 volts the the fault is with the energiser and this may need replaced.

 If there is no voltage you need to check the supply of power to the energiser.
 On a battery powered energiser you should check the battery is fully charged.
 On mains powered you should check the fuse and make sure the power supply from the mains is working.
-If the voltmeter reading is over 5,000 volts then the next step is to check the earthing.
+If the fence tester reading is over 5,000 volts then the next step is to check the earthing.

 If there is a fault with your ShockRite energiser please contact us at: sales@shockrite.co.uk with the details.
 We offer an extended warranty on all of our electric fence energisers, and will also repair ShockRite fencers for a small fee outside of warranty (final fee is given on inspection of unit).